thombergs/code-examples/spring-boot/data-migration/liquibase/README.md

 The application should start and listening on port `8080`.

 Open the url (http://localhost:8080/liquibase/users/100000000) in the browser.
-You should see a response as below
+You should see a libResponse as below

 ```json
 {